crististan/crististan/README.md

 ### Hi there 👋

+My name is Cristi Stan and I'm a front-end developer.

+## Technologies

 [![Technologies](https://skillicons.dev/icons?i=html,css,sass,tailwind,js,svelte,react)](https://skillicons.dev)

+## Project

+Soon

 <!--
 **crististan/crististan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.